Asa Martin

-Asa F. Martin (June 25, 1900 – August 15, 1979) was an American old-time musician, singer, and guitarist, who made many recordings during the 1920s and 1930s and was closely associated with renowned fiddle player Doc Roberts, for whom he played rhythm guitar.
-In turn, Roberts frequently played mandolin on Martin's recordings; Roberts' son James also sang duets with Martin under the name Doc Roberts Trio.
+Asa F. Martin (June 25, 1900 – August 15, 1979) was an American old-time musician, singer, and guitarist who made many recordings during the 1920s and 1930s.
+He is best known for his collaborations with fiddle player Doc Roberts, for whom he played rhythm guitar.
+Roberts frequently played mandolin on Martin's recordings, and Roberts' son James also sang duets with Martin under the name Doc Roberts Trio.
+Martin also recorded under the pseudonym Jesse Coat on the Champion label.